balderdashy/waterline-docs/README.md

 and manipulate your data.
 It's an ORM (Object-Relational-Mapper) which is datastore agnostic using adapters to communicate with your favorite data-store.

-It is writtern entirely in Javascript and runs on Node.js.
+It is written entirely in Javascript and runs on Node.js.

 ## Table of Contents